yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 `New Pokémon Snap`’s release resulted in tons of work to be done to make the game playable.
 For starters, Snap experienced crashes during gameplay, an issue [epicboy](https://github.com/ameerj) was not happy about.
 The buffer cache rewrite introduced an optimized fast path for `uniform bindings`, the conditions to take advantage of it are that buffers must be both small and *non-null*.
-Turns out, null buffers managed to skip this check, causing stabilities along the way.
+Turns out, null buffers were not being explicitly checked for, causing stabilities along the way.
 [Properly checking for those zero sized buffers](https://github.com/yuzu-emu/yuzu/pull/6322) fixed the stability issues the new Snap was facing.

 {{< single-title-imgs